alamgirqazi/blog/books.md

 <br>

 A really phenomenal book.
 I've listened to a few of Mark Manson's podcasts and videos and read some of this articles and this guy is good.
-Like really, really good.
+Like really good.
 See my reading-notes [The Subtle Art of Not Giving a F*ck - Mark Manson](https://alamgirqazi.github.io/blog/MarkManson)

 <hr>